moskytw/git-count/README.rst

     2013-04-22  37
     2013-04-15  83

-Count the commits created by mosky and in 3 months.
+Count the commits created by mosky and in 3 months:

 ::